-Day 30 - Mark 8:22-26 'Seeing clearly'
+Day 49 - Mark 8:22-26 'Seeing clearly'

-In more normal times this week we would usually be getting ready for 'Easter Cracked'.
-This is an event we put on for year 6s (11 year olds) in a couple of the local primary schools, telling the Easter Story.
-It's great fun, and I generally have to dress up as 'Mr Easter Egghead', which involves donning a ridiculous costume, complete with super-thick specs.
+This passage initially reminds me of an event we run for older children at Easter, called Easter Cracked.
+It's great fun, and a brilliant way of introducing the Easter story - as part of this event, I usually have to dress up as 'Mr Easter Egghead', which involves donning a ridiculous costume, complete with super-thick specs.
 The children all shout and laugh as I stagger up the aisle to ask them lots of questions - but truthfully I can't do much else but stagger: the specs are so thick I can barely see!
 I feel like the chap in the middle of today's passage: everyone just looks like trees wandering around.
 Less egghead, more egg-eyes - get the yolk?